Ozziehman/CirculairNLP/README.md

    1. `cd /d "C:\Program Files\neo4j-community-5.18.0\plugins"` change to the correct path of the plugins folder in your Neo4j installation

    2. `cd /d "C:\Program Files\neo4j-community-5.18.0\bin"` change to the correct path of the bin folder in your Neo4j installation

+## Optional
+If `Utils\Coreference\model.pth` is not filled and only contains the LFS(Large File Storage) pointer, it maybe because the LFS bandwidth limit was reached.
+In that case go to [model.pth download](https://osf.io/xavdh) to download the file and replace it within the project files.

 ## Usage

 For ease of use, use the `main.py` file in the root directory to run the program, this way you can easily access the modules and classes in the program.

 ## Contributors